How can you help?

 Three simple words.
 Clean.
 Drain.
 Dry.

-The Great Lakes account for approximately 80% of our continent's surface fresh water.
+The Great Lakes account for approximately 80 percent of our continent's surface fresh water.
 It's a vast water system with tendrils through much of the country.
 The zebra mussel, Dreissena polymorpha, was first observed in a Michigan area lake in 1988, and it now calls much of the large water system home.

-The thing about zebra mussels is that they are incredibly easy to accidentally move.
+The thing about zebra mussels is that they are easy to accidentally move.
 In their free-floating larval stage they can float for up to a month in ballast water.
 Because of this and their ability to attach to the surface of a boat or boat trailer, boat movement is a primary vector for moving them from one body of water to another.